abannout/SwagKing/README.md

 Note that the player has a pre-configured dev-mode which is enabled by default.
 In this mode the player will manage the lifecycle by its own.
-To disable the dev mode, set a `NODE_ENV` variable to something else than `production`.
+To disable the dev mode, set a `NODE_ENV` variable to something else than `development`.

 ```